2026 HECM lending limits explained

 High-value markets where the new limit matters most

 If you own a home in a high-cost area, the increased limit could mean significantly higher proceeds.
-Explore reverse mortgage options in Naples, Fort Lauderdale, San Francisco, Los Angeles, and Scottsdale.
+Explore reverse mortgage options in San Francisco, Los Angeles, and Scottsdale.

 What the new limit means for you